CT Scan of the Abdomen

 A radiology nurse or technologist will ask you a few questions regarding your medical history.

 With abdominal CT, the contrast dye is given either orally or through an enema, which is done usually when the colon is being studied.
-If given orally, you will be asked to drink a barium liquid.
+If given orally, you will be asked to drink a contrast liquid and then wait 90 minutes so the contrast can reach the abdomen.

 Please tell the technologist, radiology nurse and/or physician of any allergies you may have before your exam.